Qudian How Have the Numbers Shaped Up for Stock market Insights & financial analysis

 Earnings results for Qudian (NYSE:QD)

-Qudian last released its earnings results on September 7th, 2020.
-The reported $0.01 earnings per share for the quarter.
-The company had revenue of $165.19 million for the quarter.
-Qudian has generated $0.00 earnings per share over the last year and currently has a price-to-earnings ratio of 4.0.
-Qudian has not formally confirmed its next earnings publication date, but the company’s estimated earnings date is Monday, November 30th, 2020 based off prior year’s report dates.
+Qudian last issued its earnings results on September 7th, 2020.
+The reported $0.01 earnings per share (EPS) for the quarter.
+The company earned $165.19 million during the quarter.
+Qudian has generated $0.00 earnings per share over the last year and currently has a price-to-earnings ratio of 3.8.
+Qudian has not formally confirmed its next earnings publication date, but the company’s estimated earnings date is Monday, December 7th, 2020 based off prior year’s report dates.

 Analyst Opinion on Qudian (NYSE:QD)